Pmking27/Pomodoro-GUI-Application-Project-using-Tkinter/README.md

 # Pomodoro-GUI-Application-Project-using-Tkinter
-Pomodoro GUI Application Project using Tkinter in Python.
+🍅 Pomodoro GUI Application Project using Tkinter & ttkthemes in 🐍Python.